JENNIFER TURPIN + MICHAELIE CRAWFORD + CHRISTIANE STATHAM

-We acknowledge the traditional custodians of this land, the Gadigal people of the Eora nation, and we pay our respects to Elders past and present and future.
+We acknowledge the traditional custodians of the land on which we live and work, the Gadigal people of the Eora nation, and we pay our respect to Elders past and present and future.

 We are artists, curators, strategists, collaborators, urbanists and cultural leaders.
 These roles come together in an expanded practice founded in the relationship between place, technology, community and environment.

 We create large-scale public, community and environmental artworks; develop public art and cultural strategies; and collaborate with multi-disciplinary teams on master plans for major urban and regional renewal projects.

 We are committed to expanding the potential of public art and cultural practice through our collaborative work with clients, other artists and design professionals, scientists, academics, and communities.

 We believe that artists are agents of change and can make a valuable contribution to civic thinking and planning.
 With our combined experience as artists and strategists, our studio is uniquely placed to offer an innovative approach to the development of vibrant, holistic visions for the future of our public environments, and the way we live in them.

 Our aim is to reconnect people with nature, in place and with community.
 Our projects seek to reveal the invisible, remember the forgotten and imagine the future.
 We aspire to facilitate inclusive, sustainable and innovative change for communities in today’s increasingly complex and urbanised world.

 Studio TCS is led by artists Jennifer Turpin and Michaelie Crawford and curator Christiane Statham.